 The Lifecycle of a Non-Performing Loan

-On last month’s webinar that explained why we were making a $100M+ commitment to the Non-Performing Loan (NPL) asset class in Q4 alone, we received positive feedback on our explanation on the “lifecycle” of a mortgage loan.
+In a previous webinar that explained why we were making a $100M+ commitment to the Non-Performing Loan (NPL) asset class in Q4 2023 alone, we received positive feedback on our explanation on the “lifecycle” of a mortgage loan.
 As a follow-up based on questions we got, I wanted to take the time to elaborate a bit more for those who are newer to the PPR community or those who want a quick refresher on how investing in the NPL asset class works.

 Lifecycle Of A Loan